StrangeBeeCorp/docs/docs/thehive/installation/activate-paid-license.md

 ## Overview

-In addition to the [Community License](./request-community-license.md), The Hive provides two advanced licensing options tailored to meet various operational requirements.
+In addition to the [Community License](./request-community-license.md), TheHive provides two advanced licensing options tailored to meet various operational requirements.

 ### Gold License
 The Gold License is designed for internal response teams who benefit from enhanced case management lifecycles and integration within their organizational infrastructure.